gooddata/gooddata-ui-sdk/libs/sdk-backend-spi/api/sdk-backend-spi.api.md

 import { IOrganizationPermissionAssignment } from '@gooddata/sdk-model';
 import { IOrganizationUser } from '@gooddata/sdk-model';
 import { IOrganizationUserGroup } from '@gooddata/sdk-model';
+import { IParameterMetadataObject } from '@gooddata/sdk-model';
+import { IParameterMetadataObjectDefinition } from '@gooddata/sdk-model';
 import { IRelativeDateFilter } from '@gooddata/sdk-model';
 import { IResultHeader } from '@gooddata/sdk-model';
 import { IResultWarning } from '@gooddata/sdk-model';